Solving Nonsmooth Nonconvex Compound Stochastic Programs with Applications to Risk Measure Minimization: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{sec: algorithm}, we present the promised stochastic majorization-minimization algorithm for solving the compound SP \eqref{eq:compound_composite_SP}.
+In Section~\ref{sec: algorithm}, we present the promised stochastic majorization-minimization (SMM) algorithm for solving the compound SP \eqref{eq:compound_composite_SP}.
 The subsequential convergence of the proposed algorithm is established in Section~\ref{sec: convergence}.
-Following that, in Section~\ref{sec:stationarity} we discuss the stationary properties of the accumulation points generated by the algorithm for some special classes of the surrogate functions used in the SMM algorithm.
+Following that, in Section~\ref{sec:stationarity} we discuss the stationary properties of the accumulation points generated by the algorithm for some special classes of surrogate functions used in the SMM algorithm.
 In Section~\ref{sec:error_bounds}, we develop an error bound theory for deterministic, nonconvex and nonsmooth programs based on convex surrogate functions.
-This theory allows us to design an implementable stopping rule for the SMM algorithm.
-Applications of the compound SP to the risk measure minimization problems mentioned above are discussed in the last section.
+This theory allows us to design a probabilistic stopping rule for the SMM algorithm.
+Applications of the compound SP to the risk measure minimization problems mentioned above are discussed in Section~\ref{sec:application}.
+Finally, Section~\ref{sec:numerics} provides computational results on a set of preliminary experiments that lend support to the practical potential of the developed SMM algorithm.